zeiss-digital-innovation/Saxonia-Campus-Angular/readme.md

 ## Build and run in dev environment

-Run `yarn run proxy -e <your_env>` for serving the app and using it with a browser of your choice.
+Run `yarn run proxy -c <your_env>` for serving the app and using it with a browser of your choice.
 .
 ## Build distribution for environment

-Run `yarn run build -e <target_env> --prod` to build a distribution into dist folder.
+Run `yarn run build -c <target_env> --prod` to build a distribution into dist folder.
 Run `create-campus.war.cmd` to pack a WAR file from this distribution.
 This command requires 7zip on the %PATH%.